Hell of the Living Dead: Plot

-Rousseau and London's men battle their way to a beach, escape by raft, and finally arrive at Hope Center #1, where they find all of the workers either dead or roaming the facility as zombies.
-The zombies kill Max and Zantoro and infect London.
-Rousseau and Vincent learn about the experimental chemical accidentally released, which is causing the zombie infestation.
-Rousseau theorizes that the chemical, codenamed "Operation Sweet Death", has been invented to curb the Third World population by driving it into eating each other.
-She vows to tell the world, but a horde of zombies – including their now zombified comrades – close in and devour the last survivors of the team.
-One of the zombies rips Rousseau's tongue out, then pushes its fist into her mouth and up into her skull, causing her eyeballs to pop out of her head.
+The team battle their way to a beach, escape by raft, and finally arrive at Hope Center #1, where they find all of the workers either dead or roaming the facility as zombies.
+Max and Zantoro are killed when they are pulled into an elevator filled with zombies, and London gets infected.

+While Lia and Vincent separate from London who turns, they learn about the experimental chemical accidentally released, which is causing the zombie infestation.
+Lia theorizes that the chemical, code named "Operation Sweet Death", has been invented to curb the Third World population by driving it into eating each other.
+She vows to tell the world, but a horde of zombies – including their now zombified comrades – close in and attack Vincent and Lia.
+As Vincent is pulled away and eaten, one of the zombies rips Lia's tongue out, then pushes its fist into her mouth and up into her skull, causing her eyeballs to pop out of her head.

 Sometime later, the zombie contagion has spread beyond New Guinea's borders and throughout the world.
 While politicians and scientists dispute the matter, a young couple in the developed world is attacked and devoured by a horde of zombies in a city park.